3mdeb/news-and-ideas/blog/content/post/2020-08-06-race-condition-debugging.md

 `[failed to restore the stack]`
 But even with this issue, it allows us to gather very detailed information about the threads accessing the variable at the same time.

+`GORACE` is the environment variable, where you can supply parameters for `-race` option.
+In this case case, I needed only a `history_size` parameter.
+Increasing `history_size` allocates more memory for the goroutine stack trace, but acceptable values are 0..7, so even with maximal history size, stack restoration will fail from time to time.\
+You can read more about `-race` parameters in [the docs](https://golang.org/doc/articles/race_detector.html#Options).
 ```
 ==================
 WARNING: DATA RACE